EmoticonOrden/busto-mailserver/README.md

 14. Find and modify `example.com` in your `dkim_signing.conf` and replace with your domain.
 15. Restart your container with `sudo docker-compose up -d`.

 **And your mail server is ready to go!.
-Congratulations!** You can modify this server later,
+Congratulations!** You can deeply modify this server later, if you want.
 ## Known issues
 Full-Text Search may not work or may give errors while running.
 I haven't been able to resolve this yet :(